 Both of them encrypt your passwords with robust algorithms, support multi-factor authentication to secure your accounts, and are even audited by independent consulting firms to check whether they comply with the highest security standards.

 In order to ensure that your data is secure, Keeper uses AES-256 encryption.
-This is a military-grade cipher which is widely used by many password managers.
+This is a military-grade cipher which is widely used by top password managers.
 Due to the high usage rates, it’s often even called the golden standard within the industry.

 Since NordPass is always leaning towards innovation, it takes a more modern but no less secure approach.
 Instead of using the standard AES encryption, it employs the xChaCha20 algorithm.